Efficient and Deterministic Search Strategy Based on Residual Projections for Point Cloud Registration with Correspondences: Step-wise Search Strategy Based on Branch and Bound

 \subsubsection{Rotation}

-For each sub-problem of the objective function (\ref{objr}), the unknown-but-sought vector $\bm{r}_j$ (denoted by $\bm{r}$ in this section) is in a \textit{unit sphere} (denoted by $\mathbb{S}^{2}$).
+For each sub-problem of the objective function (\ref{objr}), the unknown-but-sought vector $\bm{r}_j$ (denoted by $\bm{r}$ in this section) is on the surface of a \textit{unit sphere} (denoted by $\mathbb{S}^{2}$).
 Then we divide the unit sphere into two unit hemispheres ($\mathbb{S}^{2+}$ and $\mathbb{S}^{2-}$) to represent the parameter spaces of the “positive” vector $\bm{r}$ and the “negative” vector $-\bm{r}$.
 The “upper” hemisphere is defined as